Coll is a Dark Sky reserve with no less than 23 beaches. It's also the place to see basking sharks.

 The RSPB reserve on the west coast has corncrakes - a bird you're more likely to hear than to see.
 Coll is also one of the best places to see basking sharks, and you can even go for a swim with them.
 In summer, the island's wild flowers come into full bloom, which is the perfect backdrop to the half marathon that takes place in August.

-For more on Coll visit Explore Argyll's website.
+For more on Coll visit Wild About Argyll's website.

 The ferry from Oban to Coll takes just over 2 hours 30 minutes.
 Vehicle reservations are recommended.